Nietzsche for physicists: Introduction: an obscure philosopher?

-According to researches in Nietzschean philosophy, the author's works are divided in three periods.
-In the first one, there exists the approximation with Romanticism, Schopenhauer and the German musician Richard Wagner.
-In the second one, Nietzsche breaks off his friendship with Wagner and keeps away from Romanticism and Schopenhauer's influence.
-The third part is the period where the Nietzschean philosophy acquires its \enquote{identity} and originality.
-The science's influence on Nietzsche is present in all periods.
-But from the second period, this influence is more clear.
-In a book of this period, \textit{Human, all too Human}, Nietzsche says: \enquote{Optimism, for the purpose of restoration} (HH II, Preface 5).
-That is, Nietzsche identifies science with optimism (since his very first book, \textit{The Birth of Tragedy}, where the Socratism is criticized) and emphasizes the beginning of a process of cure.
-The philosopher recovered his health with aid of the science.
-And his illness was the Schopenhauer's pessimism and Wagner.
+According to research in the Nietzschean philosophy, the author's works are didactically divided into three periods.
+In the first one, there exists an approximation with Romanticism, Schopenhauer, and the German musician Richard Wagner.
+In the second one, Nietzsche breaks off his friendship with Wagner and stays away from Romanticism and Schopenhauer's influence.
+The third part is the period where the Nietzschean philosophy acquires its \enquote{full identity} and originality.
+Science's influence on Nietzsche is present in all of these periods.
+However, from the second period onward, this influence is more evident.
+In a book from this period, \textit{Human, all too Human}, Nietzsche says: \enquote{Optimism, for the purpose of restoration} (HH II, Preface 5).
+That is, Nietzsche identifies science with optimism (an idea originally proposed in his very first book, \textit{The Birth of Tragedy}, where Socratism is criticized) and emphasizes the beginning of a process of a cure.
+The philosopher recovered his health with the aid of science.
+His illness was blamed on Schopenhauer's pessimism and Wagner.

-In \textit{On the Genealogy of Morality}, Nietzsche reveals the task of science in our time, the modernity: \enquote{\textit{All} sciences must, from now on, prepare the way for the future work of the philosopher: this work being understood to mean that the philosopher has to solve the \textit{problem of values} and that he has to decide on the \textit{rank order of values}} (GM I \S 17).
+In \textit{On the Genealogy of Morality}, Nietzsche defines the purpose of science in our time, modernity: \enquote{\textit{All} sciences must, from now on, prepare the way for the future work of the philosopher: this work being understood to mean that the philosopher has to solve the \textit{problem of values} and that he has to decide on the \textit{rank order of values}} (GM I \S 17).
 Therefore, as we can see, the importance of science in Nietzschean philosophy transcends the scientific realm.